healeycodes/healeycodes.com/posts/building-my-own-chess-engine.md

 For the king, Michniewski provides two tables — one for the middle game and one for the end game.
 He defines the end game as being either if:

-> Both sides have no queens or
+> Both sides have no queens, or

 > Every side which has a queen has additionally no other pieces or one minorpiece maximum.